Federal Lawsuit Could Mean Big Changes to DMV Medical Evaluation Program

 Disability Does Not Equal Inability When It Comes to Driving

-Although we here at Kurtz and Blum are primarily criminal attorneys, we also offer help in other areas such as family law and personal injury.
+Although we here at Kurtz & Blum, PLLC are primarily criminal attorneys, we also offer help in other areas such as family law and personal injury.
 Various areas of law often intersect and have overlapping consequences, and it is important to be aware of those instances.
 One of the more common ways that civil and criminal law intersect are civil Department of Motor Vehicles penalties for criminal traffic offenses.
 Sometimes, these issues mean that you just have to ride out a suspension, but often, there is a chance that a situation can be remedied through a DMV hearing.

 There are several different types of DMV hearings: DWI chemical analysis refusal hearings, lack of insurance hearings, and license restoration hearings, to name a few.
 Dealing with the Department of Motor Vehicles is rarely someone’s idea of a good time – even the simplest matters can be tedious, time-consuming activities.
 This is even truer if you must constantly deal with the DMV just to maintain your ability to drive, as six plaintiffs to a federal lawsuit against the North Carolina DMV assert.
 A federal judge ruled recently that DMV has to answer allegations of illegal discrimination on the basis of disability.